 [Rachel’s mother is now living in a nursing home and Rachel is happy with the care she is receiving.]

-- Accessing local authority and NHS care and support: details about how to arrange help.
+- Accessing local authority care and support: learn about how to get support and who is eligible.

 - Dealing with changing care needs: advice to help you decide if additional help is needed.